Pratikshinde55/jenkins-aws-web-deployment/README.md

 Now Jenkins is installed successfully, connet jenkins by webUI:

-For this we use EC2 instance public IP and Jenkins work or "Jenkins Default port no. 8080",
+For this we use EC2 instance public IP and Jenkins work or

+**Jenkins Default port no. = 8080**

 On Browser:--  " http://Public_IP : 8080 " (Connect Jenkins WebUI)